 - Wear a loose jacket or blazer to throw over your blouse

-- Keep the clothes loose and comfortable.
+- Wear clothes that are loose and comfortable.
 You may find that your pre-pregnant clothes don’t fit well anymore, so invest in a few multipurpose outfits that fit loosely.
 Choose outfits that button in the front or two piece outfits that you can pull up easily.

-- Keep a spare blouse at work, one in a neutral color that can be worn with most outfits.This may seem obvious, but choose clothes that are washable and don’t wrinkle.
+- Keep an extra shirt at work, one in a neutral color that can be worn with most outfits.This may seem obvious, but choose clothes that are washable and don’t wrinkle.
 Your life is complicated enough right now without adding ironing or even tumble pressing to your list of things to do.

 Continuing to breastfeed after returning to work is a real labor of love, but it is well worth the effort.
 No, it isn’t easy, and requires a great deal of commitment and work on your part.
 Only you can provide the best possible nourishment for your baby, and there is no doubt about the physiological benefits (immunities, fewer illnesses, less time missed from work), the financial benefits (cost savings associated with fewer doctor visits and not buying formula, which can cost over $200.00 each month, depending on the type), and the psychological benefits (the closeness, bonding, and skin-to-skin nurturing) that only you can provide.